metaborg/spoofax-sunshine/README.md

 #### DAEMON

 * *--daemon* if provided Sunshine will not exit after completing the analysis, but will stay running.
 Upon pressing an Enter (return) Sunshine will queue analysis of the files that have changed since the last analysis.
 Exit Sunshine with Ctrl-C.
+* *--warmup INT* the number of rounds of full analysis to perform as a JVM warmup.
+The default is 0.

 #### LANGUAGE_OPTS
 All of the following are compulsory: